stanulilic/stanleyulili.com-old/_posts/2019-08-12-how-to-install-git-bash-on-windows.md

 ![finish installation](/assets/images/posts/2019-08-13-install-git-bash/completed-installation.jpg)

-The Git Bash terminal will now open and you will be able to enter Git and Unix commands.
+The Git Bash terminal will now open and you will be able to enter Git and Bash commands.

 ![git bash opened](/assets/images/posts/2019-08-13-install-git-bash/git-bash.jpg)